Khloe Kardashian Lifts Shirt To Show Off her Bra On Instagram

 Khloe’s face isn’t seen in the snaps, but she does rock some bright red polish on her fingernails.

-As many fans know, Khloe loves hitting the gym, and often shares tips and workout progress with her fans.
+As many fans know, Khloe loves hitting the gym and often shares tips and workout progress with her fans.
 Kardashian’s post-baby body has snapped back and in full force just one year after welcoming her daughter, True, whom she shares with former boyfriend Tristan Thompson.

 As previously reported by The Inquisitr, Khloe Kardashian is said to be focused on moving on from the dramatic break up with Tristan Thompson.